Netronome/virtio-forwarder/doc/README.rst

 VIO4WD supports up to 64 forwarding instances, where an instance is essentially a VF <-> virtio pairing.
 Packets received on the VFs are sent on their corresponding virtio backend and vice versa.
-The relay principle allows a user to benefit from technologies provided by both NICs and the the virtio network driver.
+The relay principle allows a user to benefit from technologies provided by both NICs and the virtio network driver.
 A NIC may offload some or all network functions, while virtio enables VM live migration and is also agnostic to the underlying hardware.